hashchange/backbone.marionette.export/README.md

 ## Setup

-Include this script after Backbone and Marionette (if you use Marionette) are loaded.
+Include backbone.marionette.export.js after Backbone and Marionette (if you use Marionette) are loaded.
+If you use Bower, fetch it with: `bower install backbone.marionette.export`.

 If you need to handle deeply nested structures recursively, swap out Underscore for a compatible Lo-dash build with _.cloneDeep support.
 [See below](#enhanced-recursion-support-with-lo-dash-and-_clonedeep).